 What is a social enterprise?

-- provide employment and training for marginalised groups
+- a business that provides employment and training for marginalised groups

-- provide products and services in a direct response to a community or environmental need (something not met by the market)
+- a business that provides products and services in a direct response to a community or environmental need (something not met by the market)

 - an ethical for-profit business, with a significant proportion of profits redistributed for a social impact.